 Your condition may get better, stay the same or worsen during the study.
 All subjects in the study will be monitored more carefully than they would be if not taking part in the study, including home health visits which are generally

 The information collected during this study may help researchers, scientists and doctors learn more about the study treatment that may benefit you and other people with COVID-19.

 Prospective participants will complete an eligibility screening with a member of the study team to confirm full eligibility.
 Primary requirements include having symptoms of COVID-19 disease and a diagnosis of COVID-19.
 If you have symptoms, but no diagnosis we can provide you with a test to confirm presence of the virus.
 You must have started having symptoms or had a positive test for COVID-19 disease within 5 days, whichever is greater, from the planned start of study treatment.

 By participating in the study, you will receive an immediate test for the presence of the COVID-19 virus.
 If the test shows that you have the infection and you qualify for participation, you will be monitored closely for changes in your health, including the use of devices to check your vital signs.
-You will be seen by a home health care provider 4 times at your home.
-The home health care provider will examine you, take blood, and perform a nasal swab test to better understand your condition.
+You will be seen by a home health care provider at your home or a study team member at a clinic 3 times.
+The provider will examine you, take blood, and perform a nasal swab test to better understand your condition.